GovindJha01/Learining-PWA-/README.md

 - Detecting and handling offline behavior
 - Building a PWA that works reliably across devices

-### 💡 Advanced

 - Dynamically managing and updating the cache
 - Implementing a custom **PWA install prompt**
 - Creating and linking a `manifest.webmanifest`
 - Serving app through `vite preview` for accurate service worker testing
-- Deploying on Netlify and troubleshooting MIME, SW scope, and HTTPS issues
 - Ensuring full offline support even on **mobile browsers** (with HTTPS)
 - Handling platform-specific differences (like Safari on iOS vs Chrome on Android)
 - Understanding Cache API vs IndexedDB for different data types

----

 ## 🛠 Tech Stack